Cookie Policy

 | Cloudflare | On every page request | Bot protection, DDoS mitigation, security challenge handling | *.urtravelpro.com |

 If you never use a paid plan, you will never trigger Stripe cookies.
-If you never connect a bank feed, you will never trigger Plaid cookies.
+If you never connect a bank feed, you will never trigger Plaid cookies. reCAPTCHA only loads on the specific public form pages where it runs.
 These third-party cookies are only set in response to actions you choose to take.

 4. Books — App-Specific Cookies